Robert Alan Aurthur

 Robert Alan Aurthur (June 10, 1922 – November 20, 1978) was an American screenwriter, film director, and film producer.
 Many of his works examined race relations and featured In the Heat of the Night star Sidney Poitier.

+His final work was All That Jazz (1979), directed by Bob Fosse, produced by Aurthur and written by both, released posthumously and for which he received two Academy Award nominations.

 Early life

 Raised in Freeport, New York (on Long Island), he was a pre‐med student at the University of Pennsylvania.
 Once World War II broke out, he left to join the Marines during which he served as a combat correspondent.

 Television

 In the early years of television, he wrote for Studio One and then moved on to write episodes of Mister Peepers (1952–53).
 He followed with teleplays for Campbell Playhouse (1954), Justice (1954), Goodyear Television Playhouse (1953–54) and Producers' Showcase (1955).
-One of his four 1951–55 plays for Philco Television Playhouse was the Emmy-nominated A Man Is Ten Feet Tall (1955), with Don Murray and Sidney Poitier, which was adapted two years later as the theatrical film, Edge of the City (1957) with Poitier and John Cassavetes.
+One of his four 1951–55 plays for The Philco Television Playhouse was the Emmy-nominated A Man Is Ten Feet Tall (1955), with Don Murray and Sidney Poitier, which was adapted two years later as the theatrical film, Edge of the City (1957) with Poitier and John Cassavetes.

 He wrote two teleplays for Playhouse 90.
 One of them, A Sound of Different Drummers (October 3, 1957), borrowed so heavily from Ray Bradbury's Fahrenheit 451 that Bradbury sued.

-Aurthur appeared with Merle Miller in David Susskind's 2012 documentary about President Truman titled Give 'em Hell, Harry, stating, "Going into a Howard Johnson's was bad enough, but with a President!"
+Aurthur appeared with Merle Miller in David Susskind's 2012 documentary about President Truman titled Give 'em Hell, Harry, stating: "Going into a Howard Johnson's was bad enough, but with a President!"
 They discussed George Marshall, Dwight Eisenhower, and Richard Nixon, as well as their observations on Truman's respect for Marshall.